FELLOWSHIP IN RECOVERY

 - Am I throwing myself into service?

-Don’t forget BRC Recovery Family of Programs Alumni – BRC Recovery, Spearhead Lodge, Makana Path, and Segue – we want to reconnect with you!
+Don’t forget BRC Healthcare Family of Programs Alumni – BRC Healthcare, Spearhead Lodge, Makana Path, and Segue – we want to reconnect with you!
 Text ‘Alumni’ to 474747 or click the Alumni Contest image to participate in our survey, submit your responses, and be entered for a chance to win round trip airfare and a 2 night stay for you and a guest to attend the 2019 Alumni Reunion on October 12th!